alex-harvey-z3q/puppet-firewall_multi/README.md

 ##Known Issues

+If you are using Puppet 3.x please understand the implications of [Issue #5](https://github.com/alexharv074/puppet-firewall_multi/issues/5).

 At the moment, only the latest version of puppetlabs/firewall is supported, namely >= 1.8.0.
+If this is a problem for you, raise an issue and I'll fix it.

 This module does not sanity-check the proposed inputs for the resultant firewall resources.
 We assume that we can rely on the firewall resource types themselves to detect invalid inputs.